It’s chic, it’s sustainable and it’s trendy. But it’s not in everyone’s closet, yet. Here’s why I think ethical fashion isn’t selling well

 By Melanie DiSalvo

-Despite the noise about ethical fashion, it hasn’t been met with the same consumer demand as ethical food, electric cars, and clean beauty products.
-For example, according to a 2016 report by the Ethical Consumer, whilst sales of ethical food, cars and beauty rose between 2000-2015, sales of ethical fashion actually fell by over 12%.
+Despite the noise about ethical fashion, it hasn’t been met with the same consumer demand as ethical food or clean beauty products.
+To illustrate, according to a 2016 report by the Ethical Consumer, whilst sales of ethical food, cars and beauty rose between 2000-2015, sales of ethical fashion actually fell by over 12%.

 A quick history of the green movement

-Obviously, the driving force behind the organic and clean eating movement is better health, which promises a reduced risk of chronic diseases including diabetes, heart disease, and even cancer.
+Obviously, the driving force behind the organic and clean eating movement is better health.
+Organic food promises a reduced risk of chronic diseases including diabetes, heart disease, and even cancer.
 As we continue to see rates of sickness in the United States rise and our family members and friends become affected by illnesses, the decision to buy organic whole foods is becoming more and more popular.

-Clean beauty products continuously gained popularity as information about the toxic ingredient lists of mainstream cosmetic brands became more accessible through websites like the EWG.
-Women have become increasingly concerned about the health repercussions of the beauty potions they use daily, especially as breast cancer awareness groups started to publicise scientific articles linking cosmetics and cancers.
+Clean beauty products continuously gained popularity.
+That could be due to information about toxic ingredient lists of mainstream cosmetics becoming more accessible through websites like the EWG.
+Women have become increasingly concerned about the health repercussions of the beauty potions they use daily.
+Especially as breast cancer awareness groups started to publicise scientific articles linking cosmetics and cancers.

-Lastly, the green cleaning supply crusade has been led mostly by mommy bloggers who encourage women with small children to change the way they clean their homes in order to reduce chemical exposure to their still-developing children.
+Lastly, the green cleaning supply crusade has been led mostly by mommy bloggers who encourage women with small children to change the way they clean their homes.
+They insist on this in order to reduce chemical exposure to their still-developing children.
 Recent research has even suggested that the eradication of all germs in the home thanks to modern chemical cleaning supplies is directly linked to increased rates of some childhood cancers.
 The decision to go for the eco choice is easy when your family’s health is at stake.

 But…ethical fashion?
 Most consumers aren’t aware it positively affects their health.
 It doesn’t provide a status boost like driving a Tesla does.
 And though it’s more expensive, it doesn’t come with the ostentatious prestige associated with branded luxury labels.
 So, what could motivate consumers to buy it?